1) THE PROOF THAT "SEKILAH" IS A MORE STRINGENT PUNISHMENT THAN "SEREIFAH"

 Tosfos answers his question on Rashi.
 Rashi must have understood that Rebbi Akiva does not maintain that Kidushin cannot take effect for all prohibited relationships, but rather only some prohibited relationships fall in this category, namely, prohibitions which involve relatives.
 In contrast, Kidushin does take effect in cases of prohibitions which involve people who are not relatives (such as a Mamzer).
 Accordingly, the Tana of the Beraisa indeed may be Rebbi Akiva.
 This answer is actually found in Rashi later (51a, DH Oved Kochavim).

 (b) Alternatively, Tosfos suggests that the Tana of the Beraisa is Rebbi Shimon, who happens to agree with Rebbi Akiva (51b) that the Vav of "u'Bas" is inclusive, but who also agrees with the other Tana'im that Kidushin with someone prohibited by a Lo Ta'aseh always takes effect.
-(Y. MONTROSE)
+(Y. Montrose)